 There is an inherent risk of exposure to COVID-19 in any public area and/or where other people are present.
-Every employee is expected to follow safety measures to prevent the spread of COVID-19 while at work which includes frequent hand washing/use of hand sanitizer, ensuring six feet of physical distance from others, and wearing a face-covering or mask unless they are working in an office alone.
-The cloth face-covering order SHALL NOT APPLY to the following employees:
+Every employee is expected to follow safety measures to prevent the spread of COVID-19 while at work, including wearing a face-covering or respirator if not fully vaccinated.
+The face-covering order SHALL NOT APPLY to the following employees:

-- Anyone who has trouble breathing, or who is unconscious, incapacitated or otherwise unable to remove the cloth face-covering without assistance; or - Persons with a medical or mental health condition or development disability that prevents wearing a cloth face-covering. - Persons for whom wearing a face covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines. - Note: Persons exempted from wearing a face covering due to a medical condition who are employed in a job involving regular contact with others must wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits it.
+- Anyone who has trouble breathing, or who is unconscious, incapacitated or otherwise unable to remove the face-covering without assistance; or - Persons with a medical or mental health condition or development disability that prevents wearing a face-covering. - Persons for whom wearing a face covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines. - Note: Persons exempted from wearing a face covering due to a medical condition who are employed in a job involving regular contact with others must wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits it.

-20. If I feel ill prior to the start of my shift should I go to work?
+22. If I feel ill prior to the start of my shift should I go to work?
 Or, if I am at work and start to feel ill should I stay at work? (\Including symptoms consistent with COVID-19 or other illness)